 Community Tree PlantingLatest ProjectsNewsTeam Building & EventsTrees in Shared Spaces

-Rehabilitating indigenous riverine forests with Respect the River
+Rehabilitating an indigenous riverine forest with Respect the River

 As the river flows out of the Outeniqua mountains and meets human settlements, its ecology changes.
 This pristine indigenous forest becomes an exotic ecosystem plagued by invasive plants and pollution, continuing for 15 km to the sensitive Gwaing River Mouth estuarine system.
 Respect the River is a holistic river rehabilitation initiative focused on the Malgas River riparian zone in the Western Cape’s Garden Route region in George.